Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	23. Alternate (Voluntary Order) categories:  Hedonological, Rehabilitative, Failsafe, Furry
 	24. Conversion potential:  Commonwealth->Panarchy (unidirectional)
 14. Beyonder Engine
+	1. Challenge cured:  Dying Star
+		1. Challenge cure interpretation:  This really challenges my ZPE arrays conjecture.
+The idea of extracting enough energy from vacuum fluctuations to reboot stars is...  awesome and strange to me.
+It suggests that the arrays are truly ancient and that they've been running for truly awesome durations of time.
+This kind of thing could be used to make civilization outlast the (natural lifetime of) the stars themselves!
+It suggests that the really well-developed Imperial populations ARE star-builders.
-	1. Mechanism proposal:  Deep space ZPE arrays.
+	2. Mechanism proposal:  Deep space ZPE arrays.
 If the setting has them, they may be quietly operating forever in the periphery of all systems, accumulating energy and converting it into purified elements.
 They can't be used sustainably, because they produce power very slowly.
 Almost any 'serious' draw on their reserves will swiftly deplete them.
 Only the Old Empire is patient enough to get real use out of them.
 In theory, sufficient patience would make the ZPE arrays limitless; in practice, it's unreasonable to expect that reserves generated by a trickling process would be used in a wholly sustainable manner.
-	2. Mechanism proposal:  At a lower tech level, any kind of unsustainable stored energy reserve might be represented by this technology.
+	3. Mechanism proposal:  At a lower tech level, any kind of unsustainable stored energy reserve might be represented by this technology.
 The purists of the Old Empire are (or believe they are, or can convince others that they are) patient enough to use these dwindling reservoirs sustainably.
-	3. Mechanism proposal:  As long as energy efficiency rises faster than depletion, your effective energy reserves actually grow.
+	4. Mechanism proposal:  As long as energy efficiency rises faster than depletion, your effective energy reserves actually grow.
 Thus, even though you are using up a resource, as long as your use increases in efficiency you can show in your reports that your time-to-reserve-depletion is increasing over time.
 This is a contradiction; it's also a literal truth.
-	4. Narrative indicator:  The amount of time that passes every time you hit end turn is never really clarified in-game.
+	5. Narrative indicator:  The amount of time that passes every time you hit end turn is never really clarified in-game.
 As utilization of Beyonder Engines increases, those clicks represent larger amounts of time.
-	5. Mechanism proposal:  This society invests in resource efficiency, considering such efficiency an essential part of its wealth.
+	6. Mechanism proposal:  This society invests in resource efficiency, considering such efficiency an essential part of its wealth.
 It tabulates its reserves and potentials, then tries not to use them.
 It could be much wealthier by operating unsustainably, but it tries to put that potential away in favor of being *slightly* wealthier in a "sustainable" way.
 This discipline eventually fails or proves inadequate, but the Empire knows this will happen; the Empire is perpetually collapsing, and the Old Empire holds the burning world in its hands.
-	6. Downside analysis:  How do you slow society this much, this reliably?
+	7. Downside analysis:  How do you slow society this much, this reliably?
 Industrialists often want to make things happen NOW, and pride themselves on having massive throughput.
 How do you rearrange things enough to make effective use of an infinite input that is very, very slow?
 Making this work requires that some of your industry should be managed by people who are content operating in near-stasis, with *unvarying* output.
 More total work gets done, but the individual tasks take longer.
-	7. Mechanism proposal:  Although this is an industrial technology, ecological protection gets more fully funded under this rule, as it benefits from investments in sustainability and efficiency.
+	8. Mechanism proposal:  Although this is an industrial technology, ecological protection gets more fully funded under this rule, as it benefits from investments in sustainability and efficiency.
-	8. Narrative indicator:  That reliance on specifically structuring high leadership reduces the public protection rating of this technology.
+	9. Narrative indicator:  That reliance on specifically structuring high leadership reduces the public protection rating of this technology.
 It's not that a very patient society is bad for anyone in particular.
 Patience backed by real advantage is quite healthy.
 It's just that the system leadership must implicitly get a little more restrictive about who is considered important enough to influence the local economy... so the public is a bit disempowered if they aren't in or near the protection pole.
-	9. Narrative indicator:  This technology changes around the definitions of 'the public' somewhat, as it exalts a few people who wouldn't be VIPs in most systems.
+	10. Narrative indicator:  This technology changes around the definitions of 'the public' somewhat, as it exalts a few people who wouldn't be VIPs in most systems.
-	10. Narrative indicator:  There isn't really reason to suspect that ZPE arrays intended to be used rarely and slowly would fall apart when the territory does.
+	11. Narrative indicator:  There isn't really reason to suspect that ZPE arrays intended to be used rarely and slowly would fall apart when the territory does.
 Once society stops drawing on the ZPE arrays, they'll still remain out there in the deep black, patiently accumulating energy for a future administration to tap into.
-	11. Mechanism proposal:  The system of ZPE arrays is never (literally never) actually complete, but given infinite time, it produces infinite returns with costs that reach asymptotically towards zero.
+	12. Mechanism proposal:  The system of ZPE arrays is never (literally never) actually complete, but given infinite time, it produces infinite returns with costs that reach asymptotically towards zero.
 That's why the Beyonders promote this technology as a rational investment for humans to make.
 Beyond all societal implications and accounting tricks, having the ability to produce Beyonder Engines gives industrial specialists a reliable export, because galactic demand for ZPE arrays is insatiable.
-	12. Downside analysis:  Yet one final "contradiction of hyperspace" occurs here: since the advocates of this system advocate the rationality of perpetually expanding it, costs actually rise over time instead of falling to the asymptote.
+	13. Downside analysis:  Yet one final "contradiction of hyperspace" occurs here: since the advocates of this system advocate the rationality of perpetually expanding it, costs actually rise over time instead of falling to the asymptote.
 This policy makes sense if you assume that you'll be ruling *forever*, and the Old Empire does exactly that... and so this contributes to the periodic collapses of the systems of the Old Empire, which have then to rebuild until they can reconnect to their deep space generator network.
 A hypothetical Imperial society that *isn't* pushing hard to perpetually expand its ZPE network is beyond the scope of this game, and may be beyond the scope of their ideology; when does anyone stop wanting more limitless free energy?
-	13. Apologia:  Note that the 'downside' of the system costing more to run than it returns due to perpetual expansion pressures is something that conceivably could be blocked in systems once you give them independence.
+	14. Apologia:  Note that the 'downside' of the system costing more to run than it returns due to perpetual expansion pressures is something that conceivably could be blocked in systems once you give them independence.
 So the Beyonder Engines are a technology that (when no longer being pushed hard by a territorial Viceroy) could give society more capability to... scale back the over-expenses and stabilize.
 For a while.
 It suggests a way for parts of galactic society to step beyond the constraints of this game's tech tree... for a while.
 That's why I dubbed it a Failsafe technology, since it suggests that the territories can be independently well-governed for a longer period of time with gentler declines.
-	14. Downside:  Even though there's no formal restrictions on liberty implied by this technology and no obvious immediate source of danger, I think it risks creating a kind of prejudice against impatient people, and people may feel less liberated due to resource-use hypersensitivity.
+	15. Downside:  Even though there's no formal restrictions on liberty implied by this technology and no obvious immediate source of danger, I think it risks creating a kind of prejudice against impatient people, and people may feel less liberated due to resource-use hypersensitivity.
-	15. Bureaucratic waste analysis:  I imagine the implementation of this technology involving the construction of a defensive bureaucracy to INTENTIONALLY make sure that everything which touches the Beyonder Engines is slowed down severely.
+	16. Bureaucratic waste analysis:  I imagine the implementation of this technology involving the construction of a defensive bureaucracy to INTENTIONALLY make sure that everything which touches the Beyonder Engines is slowed down severely.
 It's similar to the Stasis Controller downside, but worse because this requires more active intervention, and that intervention takes a form which is more malign to the basic normal functioning of a bureaucracy.
 If the public isn't perfectly understanding, Beyonder Engines might promote the hatred of bureaucracy; imagine all the people ranting about how resources are "being wasted just sitting there" because the bureacrats and industrialists are "doing nothing"!
-	16. Liberation rating:  4/5
+	17. Liberation rating:  4/5
-	17. Protection rating:  4/5
+	18. Protection rating:  4/5
-	18. Technological smoothness:  5/5
+	19. Technological smoothness:  5/5
-	19. Technological extremophilia:  Unrateable.
+	20. Technological extremophilia:  Unrateable.
 Irrelevant!
 This investment certainly does develop towards extremes... *ridiculously slowly*.
-	20. Stress/boredom:  1/5 (Dull)
+	21. Stress/boredom:  1/5 (Dull)
-	21. Me-points:  2/3
+	22. Me-points:  2/3
-	22. Kind of person most protected:  The top 1% most patient people in society, whether or not they have any other qualifications.
+	23. Kind of person most protected:  The top 1% most patient people in society, whether or not they have any other qualifications.
-	23. Special categories:  Detached, Failsafe, Rehabilitative
+	24. Special categories:  Detached, Failsafe, Rehabilitative
-	24. Conversion potential:  Commonwealth<->Empire
+	25. Conversion potential:  Commonwealth<->Empire
 15. Panarchic Courts
 	1. Challenge cured:  Conspiracy to overthrow
 	2. Challenge cure interpretation:  There are conspiracies to overthrow the Viceroy on every planet, but most of them don't seek allies from beyond the territory itself like these ones do.
 The hordes of galactic negotiators who arrive with the Panarchic Courts can also defuse the rebellion's ability to make connections outside of the territory, while making it look (incorrectly) like the whole galaxy is against the rebellion.